MaShisongLab/t/README.md

 The `getChordDiagram` function can be used to draw chord diagrams for the modules in R. The function extracts the TF-target gene pairs from the file `results.regulator.tfs.txt` for the input module, and then uses these gene pairs to draw a chord Diagram accordingly.
 It has four input variables:<br>
 `module` - the name of the module <br>`ratio` - the relative size of the target gene area occupies <br>`tfnum` - the maximum number of TF genes to be included in the diagram <br>`targetnum` - the maximum number of target genes to be included in the diagram.<br><br>

-Open an R console and set the working directory to the home directory of the EXPLICIT package.
+Open an R console and change the working directory to the home directory of the EXPLICIT package.
 Within the R console, type in the following commands:
 ```R
 # Load the scripts that define the getChordDiagram function.
 source("Rscripts.R")